 Discover the life before you at the Burke Museum of Natural History and Culture.

-Learn more about the Burke's transformation project, which will culminate in a campaign for a new museum facility.
-The "New Burke" will be a flagship natural history museum that inspires wonder and pride about the Northwest and our place in the world.
-Find out more at lifebeforeyou.org.
+The Burke is engaged in a multi-year transformation project that will culminate in a new museum facility.
+The “New Burke” will be a flagship natural history museum that inspires wonder and pride about the Northwest and our place in the world.

 The Burke Museum creates a better understanding of the world and our place in it.
 The museum is responsible for Washington State collections of natural and cultural heritage and sharing the knowledge that makes them meaningful.
 The Burke welcomes a broad and diverse audience and provides a community gathering place that nurtures life-long learning and encourages respect, responsibility and reflection.